American Rescue

 American Rescue Plan Act (ARPA)

-The American Rescue Plan Act of 2021 is a $1.7 trillion package providing direct and indirect assistance to people, business, tribal and local governments.
+The American Rescue Plan Act of 2021 was a $1.7 trillion package providing direct and indirect assistance to people, business, tribal and local governments.
+All funds must be allocated by the end of December 2024.
+Any uncommittted funds will revert to the federal government.

 UPDATE: new guidance in Final Rule, Frequently Asked Questions.